ironcore-dev/dpservice/docs/development/mellanox.md

 Running dp-service on ConnectX-6 Lx with offloading requires `UCTX_EN` to be `True`, otherwise hairpins to PF1 will fail to initialize.

-Running dp-service on ConnectX-6 Lx in user-mode (non-root) requires `UCTX_EN` to be `False`, otherwise PF to VF traffic is not working at all.
+Running dp-service on ConnectX-6 Lx in user-mode (non-root) may require `UCTX_EN` to be `False` (it has been obseved that PF to VF traffic is not working at all in some cases).
 Offloading is not possible then.

 ## Building DPDK